 Please select your preferred option when completing the booking request form.

-What can my class see and do on a visit to National Museum of Flight?
+What can my class see and do on a visit to the National Museum of Flight

 - Our newly restored hangars tell the stories of military and civil aviation over the past 100 years, showcasing our world-class collection of aircraft alongside uniforms, documents and photographs, in immersive, interactive and thought-provoking displays.